dansmyers/IntroToCS/README.md

 2. Write programs using Python's built-in list and dictionary data structures.

-3. Be familiar with the principles of object-oriented programming and the use of classes in organizing programs.

-4. Be able to write programs that conform to a written specification and are evaluated using automated testing.
+3. Be able to write programs that conform to a written specification and are evaluated using automated testing.

-5. Understand and use methods of sound program design, such as abstraction and stepwise refinement, to design solutions to open-ended programming problems.
+4. Understand and use methods of sound program design, such as abstraction and stepwise refinement, to design solutions to open-ended programming problems.

-6. Read and comprehend program source code.
+5. Read and comprehend program source code.

-7. Be familiar with common terminology from computer science and programming.

-8. Be familiar with the fundamentals of computer organization, systems, and data representation.
+6. Be familiar with common terminology from computer science and programming and the fundamentals of computer organization, systems, and data representation.

+7. Use artificial intelligence tools in a collaborative way to support programming

 ## Labs

 This class has a co-requisite of CMS 120L Introduction to Computer Science Lab.

-We'll complete a total of **six** hypothesis-based lab activities during the semester; the other lab periods are available to practice programming and work on assignments.
+We'll complete a total of **six** hypothesis-based lab activities during the semester.
+Other lab sessions will focus on building your core programming skills by completing practice problems and activities.

 Together, CMS 120 and 120L may substitute for the required **rFLA 200-level Science class**, which reduces the number of 200-level classes you need to complete to satisfy your rFLA requirements.
 I'll talk about how to do this later in the semester.